25 Amazing Ways to Bootstrap Your Business

 Traditional advertisement methods such as radio and TV stations are almost outdated.
 Social media is the new thing in town with unmatched ability to gather fans and followers.
-Make sure that your business has online presence and promote all your products from there at no to little cost.
+Make sure that your business has an online presence and promote all your products from there at no to little cost.

 20. Enhance Your Image

 To any business, image is everything.
-Thus, you must ensure that your website as well as social media accounts have top quality photos and graphics that are appealing to the eye of a potential customer.
+Thus, you must ensure that your website, as well as social media accounts, have top quality photos and graphics that are appealing to the eye of a potential customer.
 Download top quality images for your business from pixabay or Stocksnap with ease and upload them.

 21. Conserve Your Cash